MaGS: Reconstructing and Simulating Dynamic 3D Objects with Mesh-adsorbed Gaussian Splatting: Introduction

-The simulation utilizes reconstruction results for motion editing~\cite{pumarola_d-nerf_2021,jiang_neuman_2022,yang_neumesh_2022}, ray tracing rendering~\cite{qiao_dynamic_2023} , and other applications~\cite{meng_mirror-3dgs_2024,xie_physgaussian_2024,feng_gaussian_2024}.
-Due to the lack of structural or physical priors, such as skeletons, simulating the raw reconstruction results often appear unrealistic.
-To address this, some methods introduce explicit representations to enhance simulation capabilities~\cite{yuan_nerf-editing_2022,yang_neumesh_2022,zhong2024reconstruction,jiang2024vr}.
-For instance, Huang \emph{et al.}\cite{huang_sc-gs_2024} applied control points as learnable handles to guide deformation more structurally.
-In specific cases like human body simulation, parametric models such as SMPL~\cite{yuan2021simpoe,loper2023smpl} are commonly used.
+The simulation utilizes reconstruction results for motion editing~\cite{park_hypernerf_2021,jiang_neuman_2022,yang_neumesh_2022,jung_deformable_2023}, ray tracing rendering~\cite{qiao_dynamic_2023,zeng_mirror-nerf_2023,meng_mirror-3dgs_2024}, and other applications~\cite{xie_physgaussian_2023,feng_gaussian_2024}.
+Due to the lack of structural or physical priors, such as skeletons, simulating the raw reconstruction results often appear unrealistic~\cite{waczynska_d-miso_2024,borycki_gasp_2024}.
+To address this, some methods introduce explicit representations to enhance simulation capabilities~\cite{yuan_nerf-editing_2022,yang_neumesh_2022,zhong_reconstruction_2024,jiang_vr-gs_2024}.
+For instance, Huang \emph{et al.}~\cite{huang_sc-gs_2023} applied control points as handles to guide deformation more structurally.
+In specific cases like human body, parametric models such as SMPL~\cite{loper_smpl_2015} are commonly used~\cite{yuan_simpoe_2021,moreau_human_2023,li_animatable_2023}.
 Some approaches aim to integrate spatial continuity priors by introducing explicit mesh representations.
-Guedon and Waczynska~\cite{guedon_sugar_2023,waczynska_games_2024} employed a hybrid mesh and 3DGS representation to achieve more natural editing of static objects.
-Recently, Liu \emph{et al.}~\cite{liu_dynamic_2024} proposed a dynamic mesh Gaussian method to extend hybrid representations for simulating dynamic objects, thus enhancing their simulation capabilities.
+Guedon \emph{et al.}~\cite{guedon_sugar_2023}, Waczynska \emph{et al.}~\cite{waczynska_games_2024}, and Gao \emph{et al.}~\cite{gao_2024_mani} employed a hybrid mesh and 3DGS representation to enable more natural editing of static objects.
+Liu \emph{et al.}~\cite{liu_dynamic_2024} proposed a dynamic mesh Gaussian method to extend hybrid representations for simulating dynamic objects, thus enhancing simulation capabilities.